. . .

 One University of Pennsylvania study found the step count on fitness trackers could be as much as 22% out when compared with old-style pedometers and accelerometers.
 But the University of North Carolina’s Professor Kelly Evenson says lab and field tests revealed trackers were reasonably accurate but tended to overestimate distance with slow speeds and underestimate when moving fast.

-In a test of 10 fitness trackers, CBNC’s Eric Chemi reported all devices were close to reporting accurately but each device did vary slightly.
-Fitbitâ Charge HR (which also records sleep patterns) was the most accurate when it came to step counts; Apple Watch for heart rate; and Withings Pulse O2 for distance.
+In a test of 10 fitness trackers, CBNC’s Eric Chemi reported that all devices were close to reporting accurately, but each device did vary slightly.
+Fitbit Charge HR (which also records sleep patterns) was the most accurate when it came to step counts; Apple Watch for heart rate; and Withings Pulse O2 for distance.
 But most of these devices record other activities that were not subject to testing.

-And most reports like The Guardian’s Amy Fleming and Shape’s Paige Fowler tend to agree: it’s about the user being able to check their own data, even if it’s just feedback or a guide to make incremental improvements.
+And most reports, like The Guardian’s Amy Fleming and Shape’s Paige Fowler, tend to agree: it’s about the user being able to check their own data, even if it’s just feedback or a guide to make incremental improvements.

 What are the Best Personal Fitness Trackers?

-Right now the best fitness tracker, according to TechRadar, is the Fitbitâ Charge 2 which connects with the GPS on your phone, particularly good for joggers and runners.
-Second is Samsung’s Gear Fit 2, third is Microsoft’s Band 2 and fourth is the Fitbitâ Flex 2.
-However, the TechRadar report excluded Smart Watches which are reported separately here.
+Right now, the best fitness tracker, according to TechRadar, is the Fitbit Charge 2, which connects with the GPS on your phone, perfect for joggers and runners.
+Second is Samsung’s Gear Fit 2, third is Microsoft’s Band 2 and fourth is the Fitbit Flex 2.
+However, the TechRadar report excluded Smart Watches, which are reported separately here.

-Wearable, however, rates Garmin’s Vivosmart HR+ the best tracker with Fitbitâ Charge 2 coming in second as the best general fitness tracker.
-They also rated the best trackers for a range of categories including simplicity, style, parents, getting in shape, tight budget, losing weight, multi-sports and screen quality.
+Wearable, however, rates Garmin’s Vivosmart HR+ the best tracker, with Fitbit Charge 2 coming in second as the best general fitness tracker.
+They also rated the best trackers for a range of categories, including simplicity, style, parents, getting in shape, tight budget, losing weight, multi-sports and screen quality.
 Check out their full report here.

-PC Magazine’s assessment put’s the Fitbitâ Surge at the top of their list, with the Fitbitâ Charge 2 and Garmin Forerunner 735XT runners up.
+PC Magazine’s assessment puts the Fitbit Surge at the top of their list, with the Fitbit Charge 2 and Garmin Forerunner 735XT runners-up.

 The skinny?
 It really depends on what exercises you regularly do and what you want to track.